A-Alexander-code/IA-Projects/21- Convolutional Autoencoder for X-Ray Plate Reconstruction/README.md

 ![image](https://github.com/A-Alexander-code/IA-Projects/blob/main/z_image/20111107-lung.jpg)

 This project focuses on building, training, and evaluating a Convolutional Autoencoder (CAE) using TensorFlow and Keras.
-The goal of the VCAE is to learn a compressed representation (encoding) of chest X-ray images and then reconstruct them as accurately as possible.
+The goal of the CAE is to learn a compressed representation (encoding) of chest X-ray images and then reconstruct them as accurately as possible.

 ## Background